Skip to main content

 crowdin init

-When calling Crowdin CLI in terminal make sure you are in your project root directory.
-Otherwise, you need to specify a configuration file path using --config option:
+When running the Crowdin CLI in a terminal, make sure you are in your project root directory.
+Otherwise you will need to specify a configuration file path using the --config option:

 Sample configuration file